AdamUWA/coroner/README.md

 The coroner's reports (and other such documents) used for the project were supplied by Dr. Matt Albrecht from the [Western Australian Centre for Road Safety Research (WACRSR)](https://www.uwa.edu.au/projects/centre-for-road-safety-research/wacrsr-site-link).

 ## Evaluations

+In the `evaluations/` directory you'll find a curated collection of questions and answers along with scores (i.e., scored with [Bert Score](https://arxiv.org/abs/1904.09675)) for each of the documents and generative LLM models.

+## Report